yongmingyang/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * medical students with heavy content to memorise
-* has a need to manage a significant number of questions and answers
+* has a need to manage and frequently revisit a significant number of questions and answers
+* has a need to refer to images and diagrams
 * prefer desktop apps over other types
-* can type fast
+* finds typing with a keyboard faster than typing with smartphones or handwriting.
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: Students have too many things to memorise, our quiz application can continuously test them.
+**Value proposition**:
+* Aggregate and organises contents and much faster than traditional methods.
+* Allows students to memorise contents more efficiently by continuously testing them.
 This way they can practice active recall.
-It is also a place to aggregate all their questions.

 ### User stories